wslooney/Symbolic-Logic/README.md

 you may also use any number of astericks after a variable or object name to create new variable or object names, though practically speaking this only useful for variables.

+Does not currently accomodate identity (x=y) or functions (f(x)), but I hope to add these features in the future as well as an ability to export a code to write the proof in LaTeX.

 GUIDE FOR
 Fitch_Proofs.py

-if run it will open a menu that has options for checking the validity of a proof, line by line in either Polish or infix notation, or to load a text file with the whole proof set up.
+When the program is run it will open a menu that has options for checking the validity of a proof, line by line in either Polish or infix notation, or to load a text file with the whole proof set up.
 If you run one with the whole proof, it is valid if the entire proof is printed to the terminal.
 If it stops there is a mistake with the line not printed.

 For a descripton of the rules see: https://wslooney.expressions.syr.edu/logic-rules/